Alush Gavazaj

-Alush Gavazaj (born 24 March 1995) is a Kosovan professional footballer who plays as a defensive midfielder for Kosovo Superleague club Malisheva.
+Alush Gavazaj (born 24 March 1995) is a Kosovan professional footballer who plays as a defensive midfielder for First Football League of Kosovo club Ferizaj.

 Club career

 Tirana

 On 2 July 2014, Gavazaj joined Albanian Superliga side Tirana.
 On 1 October 2014, he made his debut with Tirana in a 2014–15 Albanian Cup first round match against Sopoti Librazhd after being named in the starting line-up.

 Loan at Bylis Ballsh

 On 2 February 2015, Gavazaj joined Albanian First Division side Bylis Ballsh, on a season-long loan.

 Loan at Tërbuni Pukë

 On 29 July 2015, Gavazaj joined Albanian Superliga side Tërbuni Pukë, on a season-long loan.
 On 23 August 2015, he made his debut with Tërbuni Pukë in a 2015–16 Albanian Superliga match against Tirana after being named in the starting line-up.

 Korabi Peshkopi

 On 2 September 2016, Gavazaj signed with the newly promoted team of Albanian Superliga side Korabi Peshkopi.
 On 28 September 2016, he made his debut with Korabi Peshkopi in a 2016–17 Albanian Cup first round match against Kamza after being named in the starting line-up.